Unboxed-Software/solana-course/content/env-variables.md

 anchor test --skip-deploy -- --features "local-testing"
 ```

-Try doing this on your own, but if you get stuck, feel free to reference the `challenge` branch of [the same repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/challenge)
+Try doing this on your own, but if you get stuck, feel free to reference the `challenge` branch of [the same repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/challenge) to see one possible solution.